-The University of Memphis, Department of Architecture, offers the professional Master of Architecture (M.Arch) degree based on the national "4+2" model which consists of the pre-professional Bachelor of Fine Arts in Architecture degree and the professional M.Arch degree.
-The M.Arch degree is fully accredited by the National Architectural Accrediting Board (NAAB).
+The University of Memphis offers the professional Master of Architecture (M.Arch) degree based on the national "4+2" model which consists of the pre-professional Bachelor of Fine Arts in Architecture degree and the professional M.Arch degree.
+The M.Arch degree is accredited by the National Architectural Accrediting Board (NAAB).
 The BFA in Architecture is a pre-professional degree and is therefore not accredited by the NAAB.
 Please see below for important information on accreditation.

 In the United States, most registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
 The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit professional degree programs in architecture offered by institutions with U.S. regional accreditation, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
 A program may be granted an eight-year term, an eight-year term with conditions, or a two-year term of continuing accreditation, or a three-year term of initial accreditation, depending on the extent of its conformance with established educational standards.
 Doctor of Architecture and Master of Architecture degree programs may require a pre-professional undergraduate degree in architecture for admission.
 However, the pre-professional degree is not, by itself, recognized as an accredited degree.

 The University of Memphis, Department of Architecture, offers the following NAAB-accredited degree program: M.Arch. (pre-professional degree + 60 graduate credits).
 Initial Candidacy: 2008; Continuation of Candidacy: 2010; Initial Accreditation: 2012; Continuing Accreditation: 2015; Next accreditation visit: 2024.